 - Netsparker allows you to retest the issues found on a previous scan.

-- You can also create a controlled scan if you want more control over the attacking phase.
-Or you can choose the security test type for specific vulnerabilities.
+- You can also choose the security test type for specific vulnerabilities.

-- An Incremental scans help you save time.
+- Incremental scans help you save time.
 Instead of scanning the web application, you can just scan the new pages added since the last scan.

 You can integrate an issue tracker with Netsparker to help you manage and maintain a list of all the issues at each stage of the SDLC (Software Development Life Cycle).